fediskhakov/MathCourse/index.md

 ## Summary

 - Tutorials start next week, **please register before the next lecture**
-- Course content = what’s in lecture notes/slides
+- Course content = what’s in lecture notes
-- Lecture slides are available online and will be updated throughout the semester
+- Lecture notes are available online and will be updated throughout the semester

 ## Reference